dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 If it is the correct tag of "PressurePlate", the variable DoorControllerScript will pull the boolean variable DoorOpen from the DoorController script and set it as equal to true.

 Now, we need to create another function quite similar called OnTriggerExit.
-This function means that when the Key object leaves the collision, the following in the function will happen.
+This function means that when the Key objects leaves the collisions, the following in the function will happen.

-In this function, create an if statement to check if the object exiting the collision has got the tag "PressurePlate".
+In this function, create an if statement to check if the objects exiting the collisions has got the tag "PressurePlate".
 If it has, the variable DoorControllerScript will pull the boolean variable DoorOpen from the DoorController script and set it as equal to false.

 ![Screenshot 2022-12-10 202313](https://user-images.githubusercontent.com/114989045/206873985-cbcd70cc-989d-49d4-86f3-ad9c0285d02d.png)